vhladiienko/awesome-game-production/contributing.md

 - Label your pull request according to the changes you made
 - Double-check your spelling
-- Check the external link for any locale modifiers and use the EN resource version if such exists
+- Check the external link for any locale modifiers and use the EN resource version if such exists.
+Feel free to use tools like [this](https://linkcleaner.app/) one to aid with link cleanup.

 Thank you for your suggestions!